Ethical Quantum Computing: A Roadmap: Conclusion

-In this we have aimed to set out a roadmap and guideposts for nascent cross-disciplinary research programmes.
 The rapid spread of quantum computing and increasing utility of even near-term devices motivates the establishment of research programmes dedicated to analysing the ethical contexts, questions and consequences of these technologies.
-In summary, we have sought to contribute to these ethical imperatives by presenting a taxonomic roadmap addressing the key features of research programmes into quantum ethics for use across disciplines: \begin{enumerate} \item \textit{Technical characteristics of quantum systems}.
-As we illustrate in Parts I and III, research programmes in this field require a sufficient understanding of the ways in which quantum computation differs from its classical counterparts. \item \textit{Cross-disciplinary and ethically informed.} As shown in Part II, research programmes into quantum computing should factor in, from the beginning, an understanding of relevant philosophical and ethical research in related fields such as decision-theory, moral philosophy and social choice theory.
-Results from such fields can assist understanding the types of ethical constraints, classifications and consequences of relevance and avoid research programmes proceeding with naive or simplistic ethical frames. \item \textit{Quantum fair machine learning.} In Part III, we provided an overview for prospective research programmes as to how fair machine learning, the most computationally technical of existing multidisciplinary fields, can be extended to the quantum realm. \item \textit{Privacy and cryptography.} In Part IV, we elucidated a number of ethics' research questions arising from privacy and cryptographic consequences of quantum technologies.
+In this paper, we have sought to contribute to these ethical imperatives by presenting a taxonomic roadmap addressing the key features of research programmes into quantum ethics for use across disciplines, covering the following: \begin{enumerate} \item \textit{Technical characteristics of quantum systems}.
+Research programmes in this field require a sufficient understanding of the ways in which quantum computation differs from its classical counterparts. \item \textit{Cross-disciplinary and ethically informed}.
+Research programmes into quantum computing should factor in, from the beginning, an understanding of relevant philosophical and ethical research in related fields such as decision-theory, moral philosophy and social choice theory.
+Results from such fields can assist understanding the types of ethical constraints, classifications and consequences of relevance and avoid research programmes proceeding with naive or simplistic ethical frames. \item \textit{Quantum fair machine learning}.
+We provided an overview for prospective research programmes as to how fair machine learning, the most computationally technical of existing multidisciplinary fields, can be extended to the quantum realm. \item \textit{Privacy and cryptography}.
+We elucidated a number of ethics' research questions arising from privacy and cryptographic consequences of quantum technologies.
 Two research directions proposed in particular include into differential privacy and the normative distribution ethics of cryptographic resources. \item \textit{Distributive ethics}.
-In Part V, we demonstrated how quantum computing and networked quantum communications gives rise to the types of ethical considerations relevant to the fields of population ethics and distributive justice.
-In doing so, we provided the outlines of issues that research into these areas may consider, including expected utility measures in networked settings and the relevance of impossibility theorems. \end{enumerate}
+We demonstrated how quantum computing and networked quantum communications gives rise to the types of ethical considerations relevant to the fields of population ethics and distributive justice.
+In doing so, we provided the outlines of issues that research into these areas may consider, including expected utility measures in networked settings and the relevance of impossibility theorems. \end{enumerate} We have also in various parts of this paper aimed to provide worked concrete examples of how ethical research into quantum computing ethics may proceed.
+As we have argued above, quantum computing and quantum technologies raise a host of profound ethical and moral consequences which motivate the considered development of quantum ethics as a cross-disciplinary field.
+Our paper we hope will provide a useful set of guideposts for researchers interested in this emergent and important discipline.